Early Season Biking

 THINGS TRAIL VETERANS WISH YOU KNEW - a know before you go

 - Wait for the right conditions.
 We know you’re eager...
 So are the rest of us.
-But riding trails with soft snow, puddles, and mud are some of the quickest ways to devastate the trails stability.
-The reaction to ride around the hazard isn’t a great one either - this damages the surrounding eco-structure that keeps the integrity of the trail together.
+But riding trails with soft snow and mud are some of the quickest ways to devastate the trails stability.
+What can you do to help?
+Ride in early morning or evening when the trails are firm with lower temperatures.
+If there's a puddle?
+Blast right through the centre of it - we don't ride bikes to stay clean, do we?!
+The reaction to ride around the hazard damages the surrounding eco-structure that keeps the integrity of the trail together.

 - Stopping is a risk.
 And we don’t mean pedal till you die.
 We just mean to be conscious of where you are stopping.
 Whether it’s to take in the view, snap a photo with your sweaty friends, or tie your shoelace… Don’t park yourself in the center of the trail, at the base of a hill, or around a corner.